There’s nothing better than the great outdoors!

 You either bought a VW or you cobbled together some homemade monstrosity and hoped that it stayed in one piece while you were out on the road.

 In 20220, you have a ton of choices and most of them are great.
-So, we’ve rounded up our 5 favorite camper vans but we won’t pretend that they’re your only options.
+So, we’ve rounded up our 5 favorite and best camper vans but we won’t pretend that they’re your only options.

 In fact, there are so many different campers to choose from now that you could spend a year checking them all out.

 The Volkswagen California Camper Van

 VW is indelibly associated with camper vans and it’s for good reason.

 This is a supremely well-balanced model with everything you could expect from German driving technology in the form of top level safety features and with plenty of choice for purists (yes, there’s a manual option, and even all wheel drive!).

 The design for the pop-top roof means you can easily get 4 adults comfortably sleeping inside.

 The removable dining area is so easy to put away when you don’t need it.
 Easy breezy van life!

 You simply can’t go wrong with the California Camper Van.